 While there are places to stay in the old town, most of the hotels spread out to the east, along the clifftops in Lara.

-There's a fine beach here but not always attached to the hotels and much of it under the management of private beach clubs where you pay a small fee for a sunbed, umbrella and towels, and have access to drinks and toilets for the day.
+There's a fine beach here but not always attached to the hotels and much of it is under the management of private beach clubs where you pay a small fee for a sunbed, umbrella and towels with access to drinks and toilets for the day.

 To the west, the city sprawls around the broad shallow Konyaalti Bay, lined with some of its finest hotels, a promenade and the unregulated city beach.

 The best possible option is to combine beach and sightseeing by taking a day-long boat trip to Phaselis, an enchanting ancient Greek site set around three sandy horseshoe-shaped harbours.

 Boats anchor in the bay and you can swim, sunbathe, rest under the pine trees and explore the ruins at your leisure.
 Lunch is provided onboard and there's often the opportunity to do some snorkelling as well.

 A little exercise

 If you feel the need for some sporting action, the purpose-built tourist town of Belek, near Antalya airport, is best known as the home of golf in Turkey with a staggering sixteen courses (most championship standard), not to mention numerous spas and stunning beaches.

 To really blow away the cobwebs, however, lace up your hiking boots and head out along a section of the 509 km long waymarked Lycian Way.

 This runs through the wild Taurus Mountains, to the north and west of the city, much of it in the Beydaglari Olympos National Park.
 You can do as much or as little as you want.